Welcome home, knights!

 - Dishes

-- Only permitted in the kitchen of apartment styles: Toaster ovens, toasters, rice cookers, crock pots, air fryers, and George Foreman grills.
+- The following appliances are permitted in Apartment style kitchens only: Toaster ovens, toasters, rice cookers, crock pots, air fryers, and George Foreman grills.

 Items to Leave at Home